skip to main page

 Christian Wolf | Managing Director | TURCK GmbH

-A current highlight is our new AI camera TIV (TURCK Intelligent Vision), which we are presenting at the SPS in Nuremberg.
-The camera is a powerful, AI-based all-in-one vision solution for demanding industrial applications.
+A current highlight is our new AI camera, TIV (TURCK Intelligent Vision), which we are showcasing at SPS in Nuremberg.
+The camera is a high-performance, AI-based all-in-one vision solution for demanding industrial applications.
 Its self-learning functions—including difference checking, classification, object recognition, and barcode reading—do not require a separate processing unit.
-This enables the camera to be quickly and easily commissioned directly at the point of use, and complex visual inspection tasks can be solved without having to transfer large amounts of data to the cloud.
+This allows for quick and easy commissioning directly at the point of use, and complex visual inspection tasks can be solved without having to transfer large amounts of data to the cloud.

-With protection class IP67, the camera is also ideally suited for use in harsh industrial conditions.
-The AI Cam stands for robust, intelligent, and scalable image processing directly at the edge – making it a central component of our industrial AI strategy.
+With an IP67 protection rating, the camera is ideally suited for use in harsh industrial environments.
+The AI Cam delivers robust, intelligent, and scalable image processing directly at the edge—making it a key component of our industrial AI strategy.

-Another example is our condition monitoring sensors, which evaluate data locally and react based on threshold values or logical links – without AI, but highly efficiently.
-This rule-based intelligence is often more cost-effective and faster than AI – and completely sufficient for many applications.
-The combination of decentralized intelligence and AI-supported analysis shows how we at TURCK are making the use of AI pragmatic and application-oriented.
+Another example is our condition-monitoring sensors, which evaluate data locally and respond based on thresholds or logical operators—without any AI, yet highly efficiently.
+This rule-based intelligence is often more cost-effective and faster than AI—and entirely sufficient for many applications.
+The combination of decentralized intelligence and AI-supported analysis demonstrates how we at TURCK approach the use of AI in a pragmatic and application-oriented way.

 4. How can AI be integrated into IO-Link environments?

-IO-Link is an outstanding technology and the ideal basis for smart sensor technology and structured data communication.
-In combination with edge computing, AI can be integrated very efficiently: The sensors deliver structured data that is pre-processed on edge devices and transferred to the cloud as needed.
-AI can then be based on aggregated data – for example, for pattern recognition or to optimize maintenance strategies.
-It is important to note that the AI does not necessarily have to be located in the sensor itself, but can be connected via the IO-Link infrastructure and used intelligently.
-This creates a flexible system that uses AI where it is really needed.
+IO-Link is an outstanding technology and the ideal foundation for smart sensor systems and structured data communication.
+When combined with edge computing, AI can be integrated very efficiently: The sensors deliver structured data, which is preprocessed on edge devices and transmitted to the cloud as needed.
+AI can then be applied to aggregated data—for example, for pattern recognition or to optimize maintenance strategies.
+Importantly, the AI does not necessarily have to be located within the sensor itself; instead, it can be connected via the IO-Link infrastructure and utilized intelligently.
+This creates a flexible system that deploys AI exactly where it is truly needed.

-Relevant data sources include all sensors that measure physical variables such as temperature, vibration, pressure, current, image data, and much more.
-It is not only the quantity that is decisive, but also the quality and contextual information.
-That is why we rely on sensor technology that not only measures but also interprets – and on systems that process data where it is generated.
-This allows us to avoid unnecessary data overload and create the basis for targeted AI applications.
+Relevant data sources include all sensors that measure physical quantities—temperature, vibration, pressure, current, image data, and much more.
+What matters is not just the quantity, but also the quality and contextual information.
+That’s why we rely on sensor technology that not only measures but also interprets—and on systems that process data right where it’s generated.
+This allows us to avoid an unnecessary flood of data and lay the foundation for targeted AI applications.

-6. What are the advantages of edge AI?
+6. What are the benefits of Edge AI?

-Edge AI offers several advantages: it reduces data volume, saves bandwidth, and enables fast responses.
-Instead of sending all data to the cloud, we analyze it directly at the point of origin – for example, with our TIV camera or edge controllers.
+Edge AI offers several advantages: It reduces data volume, saves bandwidth, and enables rapid responses.
+Instead of sending all data to the cloud, we analyze it right where it’s generated—for example, using our TIV camera or edge controllers.
 This is particularly important for time-critical applications where every millisecond counts.
-Edge AI also increases data security, as sensitive information does not have to be transmitted over external networks.
-In addition, Edge AI contributes to sustainability: less data traffic means less energy consumption.
+Edge AI also enhances data security, since sensitive information does not have to be transmitted over external networks.
+Furthermore, Edge AI contributes to sustainability: less data traffic means lower energy consumption.

 7. How do you ensure data security?

-Data security is a central element of every TURCK solution – especially in the context of industrial AI.
+For TURCK, data security is a central element of every solution—especially in the context of Industrial AI.
 Our cloud solutions meet the highest security standards.
 We rely on encrypted communication, role-based access controls, and local data processing wherever possible.
-In addition, we pay attention to the traceability and integrity of the data – every data point must be traceable to its origin and context.
+In addition, we ensure the traceability and integrity of data—every data point must be traceable to its origin and context.
 This is particularly important for AI applications, as they must be based on reliable and traceable data.
-We offer our customers full transparency regarding data flows and the option to implement their own security guidelines – both in the cloud and at the edge.
+We offer our customers full transparency regarding data flows and the ability to implement their own security policies—both in the cloud and at the edge.
 At TURCK, security is not an add-on, but an integral part of every solution.

-An important milestone in this context is our certification according to IEC 62443-4-1 ("Security for industrial automation and control systems") – an internationally recognized standard for secure development processes in industrial automation.
-This certification confirms that our products are developed according to a structured and verifiable security process – from risk analysis and architecture to testing and maintenance.
-This certification is also of great importance in view of the EU's upcoming "Cyber Resilience Act."
-With IEC 62443-4-1 certification, we are well prepared to continue offering our customers secure and compliant solutions in the future – not only technologically, but also in terms of regulatory compliance.
+An important milestone in this context is our certification to IEC 62443-4-1 (“Security for industrial automation and control systems”)—an internationally recognized standard for secure development processes in industrial automation.
+This certification confirms that our products are developed according to a structured and verifiable security process—from risk analysis and architecture through to testing and maintenance.
+This certification is also of great significance in light of the EU’s upcoming “Cyber Resilience Act.”
+With IEC 62443-4-1 certification, we are well-prepared to continue offering our customers secure and compliant solutions in the future—not only from a technological standpoint, but also from a regulatory one.

 Experience AI vision live – test TIV now!